alittlecatinahat/phpldninbox/README.md

 ### PHP Framework Migration

 The codebase uses **vanilla PHP** for simplicity and educational purposes.
-For production systems, consider migration to mature frameworks:
+For production systems, we may consider migration to mature frameworks:

 **Framework Options:**
 - **Symfony** - Enterprise-grade, excellent Doctrine ORM integration